expo/expo/docs/pages/versions/unversioned/sdk/network.md

 title: Network
 ---

-This module provides useful information about the device's network such as its ip address, mac address and check for airplane mode.
+This module provides useful information about the device's network such as its IP address, MAC address, and airplane mode status.

 ## Installation